Educational resource on peptide research. Read our editorial standards →

 Ozempic vs Wegovy: The Same Drug Under Different Names

 Two brand names, two FDA-approved indications, one molecule.
-Here's why Ozempic and Wegovy exist as separate brands, what makes them clinically distinct, and how to navigate which one you're prescribed.
+The split is regulatory and commercial rather than pharmacological: what makes the brands clinically distinct, and how to navigate which one you're prescribed.

 Read article